libvips/php-vips/README.md

 To make a 2 x 3 image from the array, then add that image to the original.

-Almost all methods can take an optional final argument, an array of options.
+Almost all methods can take an extra final argument: an array of options.
 For example:

 ```